 Try this easy and impressive recipe for creamy panna cotta served with a rhubarb and prosecco compote.
 Look for the most slender, pinkest rhubarb you can find.
 If using later in the season, you may need to cut the rhubarb in half lengthways before slicing.

 - 2 sheets leaf gelatine

 - 1 vanilla pod

-- 400g slender pink rhubarb, trimmed and cut into 2cm lengths
+- 400 g slender pink rhubarb, trimmed and cut into 2-3cm lengths

-Cut 150g of slender pink rhubarb into 2.5cm lengths and put the rhubarb in a medium non-stick frying pan.
+- Put the rhubarb into a medium non-stick frying pan.
 Sprinkle with the sugar and give a small shake.
 Place on the hob over a medium-high heat and cover with a lid or heatproof plate.
 Cook for 5-6 minutes or until the rhubarb is tender but still holding its shape.
 You can test it is ready by poking gently with a knife- it will continue cooking for a short while after you take it off the heat.
 Tip into a heatproof bowl and leave to cool.
 Cover and chill if making ahead, then add a little extra sugar to taste if needed.

 - Take the panna cotta from the fridge.
 Stir the prosecco very lightly into the rhubarb compote and spoon on top of the panna cotta immediately before serving.